The Ultimate In Birding Tours

 More widespread waterbirds include Black-necked Grebe, White-breasted Cormorant, Grey Heron, Little Egret, Egyptian Goose, Cape and Red-billed Teals, Maccoa Duck (irregular in occurrence), Common Moorhen, Red-knobbed Coot, White-fronted, Chestnut-banded, Kittlitz’s, Three-banded, Common Ringed and Grey (or Black-bellied) Plovers, Wood, Common, Marsh and Curlew Sandpipers, Little Stint, Sanderling, Ruff, Common Greenshank, Bar-tailed Godwit, Eurasian Whimbrel, Pied Avocet, Black-winged Stilt, Grey-headed Gull, and Caspian, Greater Crested, Sandwich and Common Terns.
 We may also see Cape Gannet (another Southern African near-endemic) and Sooty Shearwater passing offshore.

-Namibia & Botswana: Day 4 We will set off early this morning and drive northwards across the desert, en route to the dramatic, isolated Spitzkoppe mountain.
-Here we have our back-up site for the Namibian near-endemic Herero Chat.
+We will set off early this morning and drive northwards across the desert, en route to the dramatic, isolated Spitzkoppe mountain.
+Here we have our backup site for the Namibian near-endemic Herero Chat.
 Spitzkoppe is also an excellent site for the strange-looking, Namibian near-endemic White-tailed Shrike (also known as Ground Batis), which looks more like a giant terrestrial batis than a true shrike and which has in fact been found to share a genetic affinity with the latter.

 Afterwards, we will continue northwards into Damaraland until we reach the Brandberg, Namibia’s highest mountain, where we will spend the night.

 Along the way, we shall be looking out for several Southern African endemics and near-endemics, including South African Shelduck, the large-billed form of the Sabota Lark (sometimes split as Bradfield’s Lark), Karoo Chat and Red-headed Finch, as well as Southern Fiscal (of the white-browed ‘Latakoo’ form).
-We will pass through areas of rocky escarpments where we should easily find the localized, Namibian near-endemic Benguela Long-billed Lark.
+We will pass through areas of rocky escarpments where we should easily find the localised, Namibian near-endemic Benguela Long-billed Lark.

 Our stop at the Brandberg is all about seeing Namibian near-endemic specialities.
 This is an excellent spot for both Rüppell’s Parrot and the attractive Violet Wood Hoopoe, and we should also see our first Carp’s Tits and Bare-cheeked Babblers.
 The lodge even has some very tame and very endearing Meerkats!